cappuccino/cappuccino/README.markdown

 Check out some [live demos and tutorials](https://cappuccino-cookbook.5apps.com)

-For more information, see <http://cappuccino-project.org> and <https://github.com/cappuccino/cappuccino/wiki>.
+For more information, see [the official website](http://cappuccino-project.org) and [the Github Wiki](https://github.com/cappuccino/cappuccino/wiki).

 Follow [@cappuccino](https://twitter.com/cappuccino) on Twitter for updates on the project.